 Now that I know the facts, the next point is to ask more critical questions: Which of these jobs will I be comfortable doing even if there is no salary?
 Which can I do for fun and be happy with?
 That’s design.
 I feel like design is sometimes misunderstood.
 It’s not just making things look pretty, it solves real problems.
 Just think of something as simple as a car windshield wiper, that design meant that car owners no longer had to get out of the car in the cold to clean their windows.
 This is what fueled my passion.
 Being able to do something meaningful and help people solve problems.

 Although, this research hasn’t persuaded my parents.
 I needed to prove to them that a designer can be a real job.
-I spent a lot of time working on improving my skills, and applied to design competitions.
+I spent a lot of time working on improving my skills and applied to design competitions.
 I made it to top two in my first competition.
 I got an interview for a full-time job, but didn’t get it because I didn't yet have a Bachelors in Fine Arts.
 I was disappointed, but it showed my dad that only with the research I’ve done, I could achieve so much.
 And they supported my studies.

 I convinced not only my dad, but also myself.

-I then went on to winning three more competitions organized by Stutern and received internship positions.
+I then went on to win three more competitions organized by Stutern and received internship positions.
 I made a conscientious decision to work at startups instead of established firms.
 I believe that when you begin your career with startups, you’ll get to see the difference you make.
 You’ll get more responsibilities to improve and grow.
 It helped me improve my teamwork skills and enabled me to grow personally as well as professionally.

 The final competition at Stutern allowed me to get my place with Chocolate City.
 Because of my curiosity and experience in startups, my internship at Chocolate City lasted 1 week, after which I was offered a full-time position, and a few months later became design lead.